This post may contain affiliate links. See my disclosure for more information.

 I have changed the recipe from the original in a few ways.
 Most noticeably, I substitute coconut oil for half of the butter that was called for.

 I made it with all butter the first time, and my family found them too buttery.
 (I never thought that description was possible, by the way, but I’m standing by it).
 Making them with half coconut oil and half butter still yields a rich, buttery cookie.

 The other changes I made are to add a pinch of salt and some extracts for flavor.
 And since the original calls for self-rising flour, which I never have on hand, I tweaked the recipe for that as well.

 These cookies are ideal for sitting down with a cup of tea or coffee and putting your feet up, or inviting a friend over to chat.

 The Gift of Homemaking

 I want to take a minute, before I give you the recipe, to tell you about the blog where I first discovered these easy cookies.
-It’s called Down to Earth and it’s one of my absolute favorites!
-I just love the simple, comfortable, genuine feel I get when I visit.
+It’s called Down to Earth and I just love the simple, comfortable, genuine feel I get when I visit.
 Read what Rhonda wrote way back in 2009 that had me totally hooked on her blog:

 I learned to make soap from Rhonda.
 You can read about it here.
 (It’s so much easier than you think!)
-And of course, these delicious cookies too.
+And of course, I found these delicious cookies too.

 You really must try them!